 Can I Keep My House or Car?

-An experienced Denver bankruptcy lawyer, David M. Serafin has assisted numerous debtors in Denver and other areas of Colorado not only stave off foreclosure or repossession, but also save money by filing for bankruptcy.Chapter 7
+The Law Office of David M. Serafin has assisted numerous bankruptcy filers in Denver and other areas of Colorado not only stave off foreclosure or repossession, but also save money by filing for bankruptcy.Chapter 7

-In chapter 7, known for being a quick and simple means of eliminating debt, it’s still very possible to keep your house or car if the value of the property is under the applicable Colorado Homestead Exemption and so long as you’re current on the mortgage or car payment.
+In a chapter 7 bankruptcy, known for being a quick and simple means of eliminating debt, it’s still very possible to keep your house or car if the value of the property is under the applicable Colorado Homestead Exemption and so long as you’re current on the mortgage or car payment.
 And, if your vehicle is upside down in equity, you may be eligible for a Section 722 Redemption.
 Redemption allows you to keep the vehicle by paying only for its fair market value if you can either pay in a lump sum the value of the vehicle or obtain financing to do this.Chapter 13